pushtorefresh/storio/README.md

     .table("tweets")
     .build())
   .prepare()
-  .asRxObservable() // Get Result as rx.Observable and subscribe to further updates of tables from Query!
+  .asRxFlowable(BackpressureStrategy.LATEST) // Get Result as io.reactivex.Flowable and subscribe to further updates of tables from Query!
   .observeOn(mainThread()) // All Rx operations work on Schedulers.io()
-  .subscribe(tweets -> { // Please don't forget to unsubscribe
+  .subscribe(tweets -> { // Please don't forget to dispose
   	  // Will be called with first result and then after each change of tables from Query
   	  // Several changes in transaction -> one notification adapter.setData(tweets);